 MCU is designated as a non-term school for Title IV purposes and has only one enrollment status for undergraduates of full-time.
 Undergraduate students are expected to complete the minimum number of credits per trimester (6 credits) to make on-time progress toward graduation.
 Graduate students have the option of full-time designation (4 credits minimum per trimester) or part-time designation (2 credits minimum per trimester).
 Graduate students must maintain 2 to 4 credits per trimester at a minimum for timely graduation.
+Please be advised that federal student aid will cover only the number of credits required to graduate.
+This means that if an undergraduate student reaches 121.5 credits before they have completed their required credits to graduate, they may have to pay outof-pocket for their remaining trimesters at MCU.
+Please consider this when selecting elective credits.
 Please see the Title IV Handbook for further details.